Holly Robinson MNZM #183

 Holly was the global winner of The Visa Award for her moment of gratitude at the Tokyo 2020 Paralympic Games.
 Her act of thanking the officials following her victory in the Women’s Javelin F46 captured the admiration of fans as they showed their support by voting.
 Robinson was up against 5 other incredible moments from around the globe.

-At the 2023 World Para Athletics Championships, Holly just missed out on a medal in the F46 javelin event However, she bounced back to win a magnificent silver medal in the F46 shot put, with an Oceania record throw of 11.59m.
-This was Holly’s first time competing in shot put at a World Para Athletics Championships since finishing 7th in the 2011 edition in Christchurch (the event was not part of the world championships programme in the interim).
+At the Paris 2023 Para Athletics World Championships, Holly just missed out on a medal in the F46 javelin event However, she bounced back to win a magnificent silver medal in the F46 shot put, with an Oceania record throw of 11.59m.
+This was Holly’s first time competing in shot put at a World Para Athletics Championships since finishing seventh in the 2011 edition in Christchurch (the event was not part of the world championships programme in the interim).

 Holly competes in Para athletics because she enjoys and loves it.
 She loves the thrill of competition, challenging herself and working hard to achieve her goals.
 Holly’s ultimate goal is to be the best in the world.